Update: Covid-19 and the use of your information

 - for quality assurance to allow us to audit and improve our service to you.

-Recordings of telephone calls will only be accessed where necessary by the Practice management team.
-Recordings are stored in accordance with the Records Management Code of Practice for Health and Social Care 2016 Retention Schedule, after which they are deleted.
+Recordings of telephone calls not used for the purpose of patient telephone consultations will only be accessed where necessary by the Practice management team and are stored for 60 days in accordance with the Records Management Code of Practice for Health and Social Care 2016 Retention Schedule, after which they are deleted

 Complaints and queries